Reviving A Smart Fortwo Electric Drive Battery

 Before diving into solutions, let’s identify some common signs that indicate your Smart Fortwo's HV battery might be dead or bricked.
 Look out for these symptoms:

-• The right gauge on the dash (powermeter) wont move from the "Off" position when attempting to start the car.
+The right gauge pod on the dash surface (power meter) wont move from the "Off" position when attempting to start the car.

 If you notice any of these issues, your battery likely needs some attention.